redox-os/book/src/porting-applications.md

 ### Recipe Configuration Example

-The recipe configuration (`recipe.toml`) example below contain all supported recipe options.
+The recipe configuration (`recipe.toml`) example below contains all supported recipe options.
 Adapt for your script, application, library or data files.

 TOML sections and data types can also be mentioned using the `section-name.data-type-name` format for easier explanation and better explanation writing.